surpher/PactSwift/README.md

       .withRequest(
         method: .GET,
         path: "/api/users",
         headers: nil, // `nil` means we (and the API Provider) should not care about headers.
-If there are values there, fine, we're just not _demanding_ anything.
         body: nil // same as with headers
       )

-      // #4 - Define what we expect `mockService`, and consequently the "real" API, to respond with for this particular API request we are testing
+      // #4 - Define what we expect `mockService`, and consequently the "real" API,
-      .willRespondWith(
+      // to respond with for this particular API interaction we are testing .willRespondWith(
         status: 200,
         headers: nil, // `nil` means we don't care what the headers returned from the API are.
-If there are values in the header, fine, we're just not _demanding_ anything in the header.
         body: [
-          "page": Matcher.SomethingLike(1), // We will use matchers here, as we normally care about the types and structure, not necessarily the actual value.
+          // We will use matchers here, as we normally care about the types and structure, not necessarily the actual value.
+          "page": Matcher.SomethingLike(1),
           "per_page": Matcher.SomethingLike(20),
           "total": ExampleGenerator.RandomInt(min: 20, max: 500),
           "total_pages": Matcher.SomethingLike(3),
           "data": Matcher.EachLike(
             [
-              "id": ExampleGenerator.RandomUUID(), // We can also use example generators with Pact Spec v3 "first_name": Matcher.SomethingLike("John"),
+              "id": ExampleGenerator.RandomUUID(), // We can also use example generators "first_name": Matcher.SomethingLike("John"),
               "last_name": Matcher.SomethingLike("Tester"),
               "salary": Matcher.DecimalLike(125000.00)